 What you need to provide is more or less the same by each region, although there might be small variations in what you need to show to prove you live together or are a family if you are not married or your case is not straightforward.
 As with some other bureaucratic processes, be prepared for requirements to vary by region as well as for the application process to take a few months before you hear back.

-The links for more details (in Spanish) of the process and application forms in each of the regions we currently cover are:
+The links for more details (in Spanish) of the process and application forms in each of the regions we cover in detail are: